Crusoe (TV series): Cast

 She disguises herself as a young man in order to serve as an assistant physician on an English merchant ship.
 After the crew mutinies, the ship becomes damaged and the crew makes camp on the island, where Olivia encounters Crusoe and Friday while bathing and out of her disguise.
 She often helps Crusoe with medical emergencies, and agrees to help Crusoe restore the Captain to power.
 However, she begins to develop romantic feelings for Crusoe, who remains faithful and in love with his wife.
-In 7 of 13 eps.
+She appears in 7 of 13 episodes.